mharen/mharen.github.io/blog/2010/2010-10-building-prettier-search-box.md

 </blockquote>

-That's most easily accomplished by changing the input type from &quot;submit&quot; to &quot;image&quot; like so (this could be accomplished in CSS with a bit <a href="http://stackoverflow.com/q/195632/29">more effort</a>):
+That's most easily accomplished by changing the input type from &quot;submit&quot; to &quot;image&quot; like so (this could be accomplished in CSS with a bit [more effort](http://stackoverflow.com/q/195632/29)):

 <blockquote>
   <pre class="csharpcode"><span class="kwrd">&lt;</span><span class="html">input</span> <span class="kwrd">/&gt;